-The man approached Heaven’s gates with a hopeful look on his face.
-He’d lived a good life and was confident on his chances of getting into the pearly gates.
+The man stood before Heaven’s gates, hope lighting his eyes.
+He’d lived a good life and was confident on his chances of getting past the pearly gates.

-St Peter started, “First question: Have you been faithful to your spouse?”
+St Peter started, “First question: Throughout your life, have you remained faithful to your spouse?”

 The man nodded without hesitation, “Yes, I have.
 I was happily married for 40 years.”